SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration.md

 * "cloud-logging"

 ## Add custom configuration
-Once you have a JSON file with your configuration, you can add this to the logger using the addConfig method:
+Once you have a JSON file with your configuration, you can add it to the logger calling the addConfig method:
 ```ts
 log.addConfig(configFile);
 ```